atomicdata-dev/atomic-data-docs/src/interoperability/sql.md

 ### Is Atomic Data transactional / ACID?

-Well, if you use Atomic-Server, then you can only write to the server by using Atomic Commits, which are in fact transactions.
+Yes, if you use Atomic-Server, then you can only write to the server by using Atomic Commits, which are in fact transactions.
 This means that if part of the transaction fails, it is reverted - transactions are only applied when they are 100% OK.
 This prevents inconsistent DB states.